|Elliott Sound Products||Linear Power Supply Design|

 Since the power supply is connected to the mains, it is necessary to protect the building wiring and the equipment from any failure that may occur.
 To this end, fuses are the most common form of protection, and if properly sized will generally prevent catastrophic damage should a component fail.

 Calculating the correct value for a mains fuse is not easy, since there are many variables, but a few basic rules may help.
+Firstly, check the manufacturer's data sheet or website.
+Often they will have recommended fuse ratings and types to suit their transformers in use.

-First, determine the maximum operating current of the system, based on continuous maximum power.
+If manufacturer data is unavailable, determine the maximum operating current of the system, based on continuous maximum power.
 The calculations done previously will help ...

 The mains current is determined by the turns ratio of the transformer, calculated by